AI & Technology

 What is a personalized AI keyboard?

-A personalized AI keyboard is a typing tool that uses machine learning to build a model of your specific writing style — your vocabulary, phrasing habits, and frequently used words.
-Unlike standard autocorrect, it improves the more you use it and adapts to how you specifically write, not just how people write in general.
+Hence, A personalized AI keyboard uses machine learning to build a model of how you specifically write — your vocabulary, your phrasing habits, the words you reach for constantly.
+Additionally, Unlike standard autocorrect, it gets better the more you use it.
+Not just in theory.
+Measurably better.

 How does a machine learning keyboard learn my writing style?